 - The strumming techniques.

 - And many more things.

 And the last word I want to tell you is that,

 If Tab Writers Can Do it…You Can Also Do?

 Whether you grab the tabs from the internet or from your buddy, have you ever wondered where these tabs came from?

 The fact is it’s not an automatic process.
 There are people behind making tabs called tab writers.
 That means those people sit down and listen to the songs carefully while trying to duplicate them.

 And write them on tabs to share with the world.

 Then the question is if they can do it…why not you can do it?

-With mastering this skill you will be able to say your friends that your are a complete guitarist.
+By mastering this skill you will be able to say your friends that you are a complete guitarist.